Tirtstan/Godot-Unity-Gaming-Services/README.md

 Get the addon from the **[Godot Asset Library](https://godotengine.org/asset-library/asset/3147)** or through **[GitHub Releases](https://github.com/Tirtstan/Godot-Unity-Gaming-Services/releases/)** (up to date quicker).

-If through GitHub, unzip the folder and add to your project's `res://addons`.
+If through GitHub, unzip the folder and move it into your project's `res://addons`.

 ### Install